f3d-app/f3d/doc/user/13-PLUGINS.md

 F3D searches for plugins in this order:

 1. Search the static plugins.
-2. Consider the `load-plugins` option given it is a full path.
+2. Use the `load-plugins` option when it is a full path.
-3. Search in the paths specified in the `--plugins-path` CLI option.
+3. Search the paths specified in the `--plugins-path` CLI option.
-4. Search in a directory relative to the F3D application: `../lib`.
+4. Search a directory relative to the F3D application: `../lib`.
-5. Rely on OS specific paths (e.g. `LD_LIBRARY_PATH` on Linux or `DYLD_LIBRARY_PATH` on macOS).
+5. Rely on OS-specific paths (e.g. `LD_LIBRARY_PATH` on Linux or `DYLD_LIBRARY_PATH` on macOS).

 You can also try plugins maintained by the community.
 If you have created a plugin and would like it to be listed here, please submit a pull request.